 Technology Focus series: Automatic Gauge Changing Systems and Network Versatility

-AGCS could increase the number of rolling stock that can be used on the UK tracks, aiding in delivering a key RTS capability of having flexible freight and low-cost rail solutions.
-Although there would be an upfront investment of updating infrastructure and implementing AGCS, it will reduce operational time and costs as load transhipment and changing of wheel axles will no longer be needed.
-This would also mean that there will be minimal disruption to train services as it allows both freight and passenger trains to seamlessly cross gauge tracks e.g. train from UK into Germany without any stops or interchanges.
-Furthermore, AGCS would reduce emissions as it optimises energy use.
-As there is no need to bring rolling stock to a halt, inertia is conserved, therefore the large initial energy requirement to get a train moving is reduced.
-AGCS may have an implication for increasing the interest of foreign investors in UK rail, and/or of UK rail companies in foreign markets.
+AGCS could increase the number of rolling stock that can be used on the UK rail network, aiding in delivering a key RTS (Rail Technical Strategy) capability of having flexible freight and low-cost rail solutions.
+Although there would be an upfront investment of updating infrastructure to implement AGCS, it will reduce operational time and costs as load transhipment and changing of wheel axles will no longer be needed.
+Deploying AGCS will result in minimal disruption to train services as it allows both freight and passenger trains to seamlessly cross gauge tracks e.g. train from Great Britain into Spain without any stops or interchanges.
+Furthermore, with AGCS there is no need to bring rolling stock to a halt, and by conserving inertia the large initial energy requirement to get a train moving is reduced.
+This optimised energy use will reduce emissions.